top of page

 Located on Larrakia Country, the Museum and Art Gallery of the Northern Territory's principal site, MAGNT Darwin, is home to internationally renowned artistic, cultural and scientific collections and research programs.

-Each year MAGNT Dawrin presents a dynamic program of internally-developed exhibitions, carefully curated from the collection, and the best travelling exhibitions from around Australia.
+Each year MAGNT Darwin presents a dynamic program of internally -developed exhibitions, carefully curated from the collection and the best travelling exhibitions from around Australia.

-MAGNT Darwin is also home to the annual Telstra National Aboriginal and Torres Strait Islander Art Awards (NATSIAA)— Australia's richest art awards.
+MAGNT Darwin is also home to the annual Telstra National Aboriginal and Torres Strait Islander Art Awards (NATSIAA)— the longest running and most prestigious Aboriginal and Torres Strait Islander art awards in the country.

 MAGNT Darwin